US children fall further behind in reading, make little improvement in math on national exam

 The success of big urban districts — 14 of which saw notable improvement in fourth-grade math when the nation as a whole saw only minor gains — can be credited to academic recovery efforts funded by federal pandemic relief, said Ray Hart, executive director of the Council of Great City Schools.
 Investing in efforts like intensive tutoring programs and curriculum updates is “really proving to make a difference,” he said.

+The U.S. Education Department said the results are “heartbreaking” and reflect an education system that is failing students despite billions of dollars in annual funding and more than $190 billion in federal pandemic relief.

+“The Trump Administration is committed to reorienting our education system to fully empower states, to prioritize meaningful learning, and provide universal access to high-quality instruction,” the department said in a statement.
+“Change must happen, and it must happen now.”

-Republicans in Congress were quick to cast blame on Democrats and former President Joe Biden’s administration.
+Republicans in Congress were quick to cast blame on former President Joe Biden’s administration.

 Rep. Tim Walberg, R-Mich., chair of the House Education and Workforce Committee, said the decline is “clearly a reflection of the education bureaucracy continuing to focus on woke policies rather than helping students learn and grow.”